 How Much Does It Cost To Move Solar Panels?

 At Raze Solar, we understand that Florida homeowners may end up moving before paying off their solar loans.
 For this reason, we cover the cost of moving your solar panels to a new home for free.
-If we installed your system, we’ll cover the costs of moving them.
+If we install your system, we’ll cover the costs of moving them.
 Not all Florida solar installers do this, so make sure you ask!

 A few things to keep in mind: